 The Silent Generation (born 1928–1945)

-People age 75 are typically enrolled in Medicare, and often, a Medicare supplement and Part D prescription drug plan.
+People ages 75 and over are typically enrolled in Medicare, and often, a Medicare supplement and Part D prescription drug plan.
 This generation is more likely to:

 - Take multiple prescription medication